 Our general and administrative expenses consist primarily of personnel-related costs for our executive, finance, human resources, information technology, and legal functions, including salaries and other direct personnel-related costs.
-We expect general and administrative expense to increase on an absolute dollar basis for the foreseeable future as we continue to increase investments to support our growth and as a result of our operation as a public company.

 We allocate overhead costs such as rent, utilities, and supplies to all departments based on relative headcount to each operating expense category.